 For those curious about which countries have reopened and what their policies are please reference this regularly updated interactive map for a country by country assessment on open/closed borders, and which citizens from which countries are allowed to enter.
 See below for a quick summary of policies in some of Lokal’s main destinations.

-Mexico: Travel is allowed.
+Mexico: International travel is allowed.
 Visitors must fill out the following risk assessment form before entering the country.

-Brazil: Travel is allowed.
+Brazil: International travel is allowed.
 Visitors must have proof of insurance that covers minimum $30,000 Brazilian Reales.

-Nepal: Flights to Nepal are suspende with no potential date for reopening.
+Nepal: Flights to Nepal are suspended with no potential date for reopening.